thomasyu888/puresynapser/README.md

 # puresynapser
-This is an attempt at creating a pure R package
+This is an attempt at creating a pure Synapse R package

 ## usage